 Applications

-- Home Theaters: Acoustic panels absorb sound to enhance audio clarity.
+- Home Theaters: Acoustic panels absorb excess sound to enhance audio clarity and prevent sound reflections from muddying the listening experience.

-- Recording Studios: Absorption ensures clean sound recordings.
+- Recording Studios: Absorption ensures clean sound recordings by minimizing unwanted room reflections and background noise.

-- Open Spaces: Reduces background noise in open-plan offices or halls.
+- Open Spaces: Strategically placed absorptive elements reduce background noise and reverberation in open-plan offices or halls, improving speech privacy and reducing overall noise levels.

 Blocking Noise